 This cake is easy to make and super moist.
 The crushed pineapple and the freshly grated carrots are responsible for the moisture in this cake.

-Ingredients Needed for The Best Carrot Cake with Pineapple
+Ingredients for Carrot Cake with Pineapple

-Flour– I always use King Arthur Flour.
+- Flour– I always use King Arthur Flour.
 This is my favorite flour to use.
-I’m sure you also have a favorite so use it.
+I’m sure you also have a favorite, so use it.

-Oil–keeps the cake nice and moist.
+- Oil–Vegetable oil keeps the cake nice and moist.
 This is a needed ingredient for the best-tasting cake.